 Cheap Wireless Routers Buying Guide

-Any cheap wireless router you buy should have at least four Ethernet ports on the back for connecting network devices via an Ethernet cable.
-Most budget models feature 10/100 ports, which means they can send data at 10Mbps and up to 100Mbps.
-More expensive routers have ports that can transfer data through a wired connection at a maximum of 1000Mbps (i.e., a gigabit connection), which is listed in the specifications as 10/100/1000.
-The only router we researched with a gigabit Ethernet port is the Netgear WNDR3700, which starts at $90, putting it far beyond our budget-price ceiling.
+Most budget routers feature 10/100 ports, which means they can send data at 10 Mbps and up to 100 Mbps (theoretically).
+More expensive routers have ports that can transfer data through a wired connection at a theoretical maximum of 1,000 Mbps.
+This is also known as a gigabit connection and is listed in the specifications as 10/100/1000.
+The D-Link DIR-826L is the only budget router on our list with gigabit Ethernet.